 In an online article titled “Brass Wedding Rings and Bands—Should I Buy or Avoid?” on the website weddingknowhow.com, the author says “The warm tones of brass and its beautiful luster make it perfect for use in jewelry.
 Brass has been used to create intricate and detailed jewelry pieces in certain regions of the world, like India and Thailand, for centuries.
 It’s also an excellent non-traditional metal choice for wedding rings and is durable enough for daily wear.”

-A word of caution, though, if you are considering a brass wedding ring: Sometimes, cheap base metals can be plated with a brass coating.
+A word of caution if you are considering a brass wedding ring: Sometimes, cheap base metals can be plated with a brass coating.
 Here are a couple of tips from the author to tell if your selected ring is solid brass or simply plated with brass:

 Of course, it’s always best to buy from a trusted jeweler or speak with an appraiser.
 If you choose brass wedding rings, you’ll be buying affordable, uniquely colored, and durable rings.
-But, be aware that brass wedding rings aren’t hypoallergenic due to the zinc in the brass, but brass rings are nickel-free.
-Your brass rings will tarnish so you’ll need to clean them regularly.
+Be aware that brass wedding rings aren’t hypoallergenic due to the zinc in the brass, but brass rings are nickel-free.
+Your brass rings and other jewelry will tarnish so you’ll need to clean them regularly.